haleyhfeng/Steganography/README.md

 # Steganography

-Description: This project is aim to understand the topic of steganography through implementing the methods of Least Significant bits (LSB) and Neural Network (NN).
-The code is test on three different data sets with the result of the loss function, which is calcualte by the root mean squared error.
+Description: This project is aimed to understand the topic of steganography through implementing the methods of Least Significant bits (LSB) and Neural Network (NN).
+The code is tested on three different data sets with the result of the loss function, which is calcualted by the root mean squared error.

 ## Compile/Run the code